In-Center HemodialysisIn-Center Hemodialysis

 Call the dialysis centers you’re interested in and ask to take a tour of their facilities.
-Be sure to meet the treatment team, see the treatment rooms and take in the atmosphere.
+Be sure to meet the care team, see the treatment rooms and take in the atmosphere.
 Bring a family member or friend along for moral support.
 You’ll be spending a lot of time there, so it’s important that you feel as comfortable as possible.

 Keep those questions coming

-Talk to the center’s treatment team and ask questions about your care, including what a typical treatment day is like.
+Talk to the center’s care team and ask questions about your care, including what a typical treatment day is like.
 Ask how each team member will support you during treatments.
 What’s your overall impression of the team?
 Do you feel comfortable with them?

 What else do they offer?